heavior/burningman-map-functions/README.md

   - `addSVGIcon(filename, centerX, centerY, width, name, rotation=0)`: Adds an icon to the SVG file.

+## BRCMapFusuion360
+This is a plugin for Autodesk Fusion 360.
+Make sure that dependencies are available, you can install them to the `BRCMapFusuion360/dependencies` forlder
+See `plugin_log.txt` for errors if nothing works

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.